 - Pick them up!
 Heavier peppers are usually riper, thick-walled, and juicy inside.

 Storing your peppers can prolong their shelf life!
-Keep your peppers unwashed, dry, and in your crisper drawer.
-Kept this way, your bell peppers should last about 1-2 weeks.
+Keep them unwashed, dry, and in your crisper drawer.
+Kept this way, they should last about 1-2 weeks.
 When you’re ready to eat, wash them, and cook as desired.
-Cooked peppers will last approximately 3-5 days.
+Once cooked they will last approximately 3-5 days.

 Cook Up Something Tasty